Contact Us | Site Map | Quick Links

 If you are a Kansas faculty member and are interested in OER adoption, please feel free to contact one of the liaisons by clicking a name in the table below.

-If you are interested in serving as a KBOR OER Discipline Liaison, please contact This email address is being protected from spambots.
+If you are interested in serving as a KBOR OER Discipline Liaison, please This email address is being protected from spambots.
 You need JavaScript enabled to view it..

 Mathematics (Ed or GenEd) This email address is being protected from spambots.
 You need JavaScript enabled to view it.
 Fort Hays State University 25-26